Ashley Sheppard

-Ashley Guy Sheppard (born January 21, 1969) is a former American football linebacker who played three seasons in the National Football League (NFL) with the Minnesota Vikings, Jacksonville Jaguars and St. Louis Rams.
-He was drafted by the Vikings in the fourth round of the 1993 NFL Draft.
+Ashley Guy Sheppard (born January 21, 1969) is an American former professional football linebacker who played three seasons in the National Football League (NFL) with the Minnesota Vikings, Jacksonville Jaguars and St. Louis Rams.
+He was selected by the Vikings in the fourth round of the 1993 NFL draft.
 He played college football at Clemson University.
 Sheppard first enrolled at North Pitt High School in Bethel, North Carolina before transferring to Fork Union Military Academy in Fork Union, Virginia.

 Professional career

-Minnesota Vikings

-Sheppard was selected by the Minnesota Vikings with the 106th pick in the 1993 NFL Draft and signed with the team on July 17, 1993.
+Sheppard was selected by the Minnesota Vikings with the 106th pick in the 1993 NFL draft and signed with the team on July 17, 1993.
 He played in seventeen games for the Vikings from 1993 to 1994.
 He was released by the Vikings on August 27, 1995.

-Jacksonville Jaguars

 Sheppard signed with the Jacksonville Jaguars on August 28, 1995.
 He played in two games for the Jaguars during the 1995 season.
 He was released by the Jaguars on September 18, 1995.